 |Non-opioid analgesics||Low-potency opioids + non-opioid analgesics||High-potency opioids + non-opioid analgesics|

-|Coanalgesics and non-medication measures|
+|Coanalgesics and non-medication interventions|

 Antipyretic Analgesics as Inhibitors of Cyclooxygenases

-Non-Selective COX Inhibitors
+Non-selective COX Inhibitors

 Side effects of non-selective COX inhibitors

-- Gastrointestinal tract: The most common side effects include dyspeptic symptoms, gastroduodenal ulcers(due to decreased prostaglandin synthesis and increased leukotriene synthesis and accumulation of the acid analgesics in the gastral mucosa); proton pump inhibitors are suitable for prevention.
+- Gastrointestinal tract: The most common side effects include dyspepsia and gastroduodenal ulcers due to decreased prostaglandin synthesis and increased leukotriene synthesis as well as accumulation of acid analgesics in the gastral mucosa.
+Proton pump inhibitors are indicated for the prevention of side effects.

-- Respiratory tract: Bronchoconstriction (due to decreased prostaglandin synthesis and increased leukotriene synthesis), analgesic asthma, “aspirin” or “Samter’s triad”: nasal polyp + intrinsic asthma + sinusitis.
+- Respiratory tract: Respiratory side effects include bronchoconstriction (due to decreased prostaglandin synthesis and increased leukotriene synthesis), analgesic asthma, ‘aspirin’ or ‘Samter’s triad’: nasal polyp + intrinsic asthma + sinusitis.

 Acetylsalicylic acid (ASA)

-- From < 30 mg/d: Thrombocyte aggregation inhibition
+- From < 30 mg/d: thrombocyte aggregation inhibition

 The NSAR diclofenac alleviates pain more effectively than ASA or ibuprofen.
 The side effects correspond to the characteristically undesired effects of the non-selective COX inhibitors, with gastrointestinal discomfort being the most significant.

-Due to the potential liver toxicity, paracetamol should not be administered to patients with severe liver dysfunction, glucose-6-phosphate-dehydrogenase deficiency (decreased glutathione reserves!) and alcoholism.
+Due to the potential liver toxicity, paracetamol should not be administered to patients with severe liver dysfunction, glucose-6-phosphate-dehydrogenase deficiency (decreased glutathione reserves!), and alcoholism.